fastapi/sqlmodel/docs/tutorial/relationship-attributes/read-relationships.md

 # Read Relationships

-Now that we know how to connect data using **relationship Attributes**, let's see how to get and read the objects from a relationship.
+Now that we know how to connect data using **relationship attributes**, let's see how to get and read the objects from a relationship.

 ## Select a Hero